 Early Military Career

 After graduation in 1958, Powell was commissioned as a second lieutenant in the U.S. Army.
 While stationed at Fort Devens, Massachusetts, Colin Powell met Alma Vivian Johnson of Birmingham, Alabama, and they married in 1962.
-The couple now has three children: son Michael, and daughters Linda and Annemarie.
+The couple had three children: son Michael, and daughters Linda and Annemarie.
 That same year, he was one of 16,000 advisers sent to South Vietnam by President John Kennedy.
 In 1963, Powell was wounded by a punji-stick booby trap while patrolling the Vietnamese-Laotian border.
 During this first tour of duty, he was awarded a Purple Heart and, a year later, a Bronze Star.

 While on his second Vietnam tour of duty from 1968 to 1969, the 31-year-old Army major was given the assignment of investigating the My Lai massacre.
 In this incident, more than 300 civilians were killed by U.S. Army forces.
 Colin Powell’s report seemed to refute the allegations of wrongdoing and stated, “Relations between American soldiers and the Vietnamese people are excellent.”
 Also during this tour in Vietnam, Powell was injured in a helicopter crash.
 Despite his injury, he managed to rescue his comrades from the burning helicopter, for which he was awarded the Soldier’s Medal.
 In all, Powell has received 11 military decorations, including the Legion of Merit.